 If one of your goals for things to do in Quebec City in 2 days is to feel transported to a street typical in European towns, this is not-to-miss.

 Stand in Place Royale where Quebec was Founded

 This small square is where Champlain, the French explorer, founded Quebec in 1608.
 It was his “New France.”

-Here’s a few things to see within a small radius in the square and its adjacent pedestrian streets:
+Here’s a few things to see within a small radius in the Place Royale square and its adjacent pedestrian streets:

 - The sculptural bust of Louis IXIV (14th), erected in 1665.

 - The church Notre Dame des Victories: there’s a circle in front of the church.
 Look down on the ground to find it, marked in black granite.
-Here is where Champlain stood when he founded the city.
-It’s a spot that’s illuminated at night as colorful lights encircle it.
+Champlain stood here when he founded the city.
+The spot is illuminated at night with a colorful light that encircle it.